pienkowb/preserve/README.md

 end
 ```

-From now on, the parameter will be stored in a session with the `preserved_users_order` key.
+From now on, the parameter will be stored in the session with the `preserved_users_order` key.